Cua-BenchThe best frontier agent clears just 6 of 25 expert KiCad tasks.View overview

 WINDOWS

-Windows 11 environments for enterprise apps, desktop UI, installers, and file workflows.
+Run Windows 11 and Server 2025 for native apps, legacy software, and file workflows.

 MACOS